 The Graduate Record Examination General Test is required by nearly all graduate programs in the United States as part of their application processes, and it is also often accepted by business and law schools in place of the GMAT or LSAT.
 Many students pursuing advanced degrees should therefore expect to take this test, a nearly four-hour assessment of math, vocabulary, and advanced reading comprehension skills.
 For more, including details on test format, scoring, registration, test dates, and our approach to prep, see our complete breakdown of the GRE.

 An Overview of the GMAT

 The Law School Admission Test (LSAT) is used for admission to law schools throughout the United States.
-As the LSAT is generally considered the most difficult of all the standardized tests used for graduate admissions, preparation tends to be extensive, often lasting six or more months and involving numerous practice tests.
+As the LSAT is generally considered one of the most difficult of all the standardized tests used for admissions, preparation tends to be quite extensive, often lasting six or more months and involving numerous practice tests.
 Most students test two or three times, with dates scheduled far in advance.
 The LSAT is a more traditional test than the GMAT and GRE: though it has transitioned to digital administration, it is not adaptive, so students will receive the same set of pre-selected questions regardless of performance.
 For more, including details on test format, scoring, registration, test dates, and our approach to prep, see our complete breakdown of the LSAT.

 ADDITIONAL FREE GRAD SCHOOL TEST PREP RESOURCES